The Potential Danger to Satellites due to Ejecta from a 2032 Lunar Impact by Asteroid 2024 YR4: Ejecta Delivery Efficiency for 4 impact

 Ten thousand particles were ejected from each site, and simulated forwards with a 14.4 minute time step for 100 days.
 The fractions of ejected material delivered to Earth were 11.9\%, 8.4\%, 0.19\% and 0.04\% respectively and the time of flight of the material is shown in Figure~\ref{fig:TOF}.

 Clones A and B produce material that arrives rapidly to Earth: in both of these cases, several percent of the total material ejected from the Moon strikes the Earth within roughly a week of its release.
 Material from clone B arrives more quickly, with first arrivals after only three days, while material from clone A would start arriving after five days.
 The material ejected from the Moon by impacts due to clones C and D only arrives at Earth after 80 days and is difficult to see in Figure~\ref{fig:TOF}: as expected, an impact on the leading side of the Moon does not deliver material quickly to Earth.
+Thus, the net delivery of material to Earth is quite sensitive to the impact location, with clone A or B-like impacts generating high delivery rates while C or D-like events would produce negligible amounts.

 If \yr4 were to impact near the the eastern edge of the impact corridor, roughly 10\% of the $10^{7-8}$~kg of material ejected will reach the Earth quickly, the bulk arriving in just a few days.
 From our earlier computed particle numbers of N($>$ 10 mm) $\sim$ 10$^{5-9}$, N($>$ 1 mm) $\sim$ 10$^{11-13}$, N($>$ 100 $\mu$m) $\sim$ 10$^{14-16}$ and taking the Earth's area to be $\pi (6378~{\rm km})^2 \sim 10^{14}$m$^2$, then we can expect fluences of $10^{-10}$ to $10^{-6}$ per square meter of cm sized particles, $10^{-4}$ to $10^{-2}$ per square meter of mm-sized particles and 0.1 to 10~per square meter of $100~\mu m$ sized particles.